 The Company has a cash management system under which a cash overdraft exists for uncleared checks in the Company's primary disbursement accounts.
 The cash amount in the accompanying financial statements represents book balances excluding the effect of the uncleared checks.
-As of June 30, 2008 and December 31, 2007, \$0.0 of uncleared checks is included in accounts payable.
+As of September 30, 2008 and December 31, 2007, \$2.5 and \$0.0, respectively, of uncleared checks is included in accounts payable.